FatimaMHelmy/ITI_9MonthsDiploma/Data_Preparation/LABS/Readme.md

+### TASK 5
+**The aim of this **

+Hands on with PANDAS  library by answering some of questions applying at italy-covid-daywise.csv

 ###  TASK 6
 **The aim of this**
 Task is to find out which are the most relevant features that students consider